Need Help

 Sales value and volume

-Interest Rates – The Federal Reserve raised the federal funds rate again in December to the highest level in 15 years and expectations are for additional increases through mid-2023.
+Interest Rates – The Federal Reserve raised the federal funds rate by 25 basis points in both February and March of 2023.
+These are smaller rate hikes than those seen in 2022 and may indicate a policy shift away from tightening monetary conditions.
+See our Quarterly Economic Update for a more in-depth analysis.
 Despite strong interest from potential real estate buyers, rising financing costs are leading to increased listing times and fewer transactions.
-These trends are indicative of a slowing market.
+These trends indicate a slowing market.

-Affordability – Home prices have started to decline; however, there continues to be a lack of affordable housing in some areas.
-A cooling market may lead to lower new developments and alleviate some upward pressure on agricultural lands.
-Agricultural land values are holding steady.
+Residential – Home prices have started to decline; however, there continues to be a lack of affordable housing in some areas.
+A cooling market may lead to fewer new developments and alleviate some upward pressure on agricultural lands, particularly those surrounding population centers.

 Washington